2Hasan2/monty/README.md

 # Monty Language Interpreter

-This repository contains a simple interpreter for the Monty language, written in C.
+This repo contains a simple interpreter for the Monty language, written in C.

 ## Files